researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 # Schema.org JSON-LD

-Its recomended to include json-ld in the html markup to make it easy for crawlers to find and parse the structured metadata.
+Its recommended to include JSON-LD in the html markup to make it easy for crawlers to find and parse the structured metadata.
-There is several ways to encode your metadata using JsonLd the goal of this list is to provide examples and recomendation about how to provide good metadata with a set of recomended properties.
+There is several ways to encode your metadata using JSON-LD the goal of this list is to provide examples and recommendation about how to provide good metadata with a set of recommended properties.

 ## Properties

 _**(M):** Mandatory, **(R):** Recommended, **(O):** Optional_

-To describe a dateset using schema.org the json-ld type must be set to `Dataset` minimal example:
+To describe a dateset using schema.org the JSON-LD type must be set to `Dataset` minimal example:

-??? example "Minimal JsonLD Dataset"
+??? example "Minimal JSON-LD Dataset"
-    ```html title="example of JsonLd included in landing page html markup"
+    ```html title="example of JSON-LD included in landing page html markup"
     <script type="application/ld+json">
     {
         "@context":"https://schema.org/",